In August 2018, the first Swiss bear sanctuary, Arosa Bear Sanctuary, was open for visitors.

 The sanctuary was built in cooperation with Arosa Tourism in the heart of the Grisons mountains and is run by the Arosa Bear Foundation.

 In July 2018, a former Serbian circus bear named Napa, moved in as the first inhabitant.
 Half a year later, in January 2019, the two former Albanian restaurant bears Meimo and Amelia came to Arosa.
 Sadly, Napa passed away in November 2020.
 In December 2020, bear Jambolina arrived to her new home at Arosa Bear Sanctuary.
 The Arosa Bear Sanctuary can accommodate up to five bears.

-Over the past several years, FOUR PAWS has rescued over 90 bears and provided care and lifetime homes for them at our sanctuaries located in Bulgaria, Germany, Kosovo, Austria, and the Ukraine.
+Over the past several years, FOUR PAWS has rescued over 100 bears and provided care and lifetime homes for them at our sanctuaries located in Austria, Bulgaria, Germany, Kosovo, the Ukraine, and Vietnam.